daitanboy/misinformation_detection/README.md

 ## Visualizations
 Included are confusion matrix visualizations and F1 score comparisons.
+- Visuals and evaluation results are saved in `reports/figures/`.

 ## License
-This project is licensed under the MIT License. rts NGOs and platforms in flagging misleading posts.
+This project is licensed under the MIT License.
-- Visuals and evaluation results are saved in `reports/figures/`.

 ## Author
 Carlos Lopez Vento
 Information Science @ University of Maryland
 [GitHub Profile](https://github.com/daitanboy)